Enter some text...

 If your puppy is ahead or behind the numbers above, don’t worry too much!
 Our Great Pyrenees size guide is made up of estimates based on the average weight by age.
 Continue taking your pet to regular vet visits and discuss any concerns you may have about your Great Pyrenees’ size or growth rate.

-Pro Tip: Give yourself a financial safety net for veterinary bills when you sign up for a pet insurance plan.
+Pro Tip: Give yourself a financial safety net for veterinary bills when you sign up for a dog insurance plan.
 Many plans will reimburse you for up to 100% of out-of-pocket veterinary costs.
 Compare Great Pyrenees health insurance options today.

 According to the American Kennel Club (AKC) Official Breed Standards1, the size of a male Great Pyrenees weighs over 100 pounds and stands 27 to 32 inches in height from the ground to the top of the shoulders.
 Comparatively, the female Great Pyrenees is smaller in size, weighing over 85 pounds and standing between 25 and 29 inches tall.